 Quarterly Journal of the Royal Meteorological Society (2009)

 Assessment of Cloudsat Reflectivity Measurements and Ice Cloud Properties Using Ground-Based and Airborne Cloud Radar Observations

 Journal of Atmospheric and Oceanic Technology (2009)

-Quarterly Journal of the Royal Meteorological Society (2003)
+Bulletin of the American Meteorological Society (2015)

 If you think any of the details on this page are incorrect, let us know.